wduquette/advent/README.md

     explicit line breaks, "as is" segments, and so on.
   * Include inline descriptions of scenery and portable things.
 * Implement inventory system, for acquiring things in the local environment.
-* Define FlagInfo struct, with set, has, unset, replace methods.
 * Consider replacing the entities vector with a set of component hash tables.
   * Only if it would simplify the code.